CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 With adaptive routing, the switch forwards packets to the less loaded path on a per packet basis to best utilize the fabric resources and avoid congestion.
 The change decision for port selection is set to one microsecond; you cannot change it.

 Cumulus Linux supports adaptive routing with:
 - Switches with the Spectrum-4 ASIC.
-In 5.5 and earlier, adaptive routing for switches with the Spectrum-3 and Spectrum-2 ASIC is a beta feature.
 - {{<link url="RDMA-over-Converged-Ethernet-RoCE" text="RoCE" >}} unicast traffic.
 - VXLAN-encapsulated RoCE traffic.
 - Layer 3 interfaces.